Denny's: Domestic and international growth

+On November 3, 2025, it was announced that Denny's Corporation would be acquired by TriArtisan Capital Advisors, Treville Capital Group and Yadav Enterprises for $620 million, which would take the company private.
+It is expected to close in the first quarter of 2026.

 Health inspection records

-In October 2004, Dateline NBC aired a segment titled "Dirty Dining", in which the 10 most popular family and casual dining chains in the United States were examined: Applebee's, Bob Evans, Chili's, Denny's, IHOP, Outback Steakhouse, Red Lobster, Ruby Tuesday, TGI Friday's, and Waffle House.
-As part of the segment, the producers examined the health inspection records for 100 restaurants over 15 months and totaled all of the critical violations or violations that can result in adverse effects to the customers' health.
+In October 2004, Dateline NBC aired a segment titled "Dirty Dining", in which the ten most popular family and casual dining chains in the United States were examined: Applebee's, Bob Evans, Chili's, Denny's, IHOP, Outback Steakhouse, Red Lobster, Ruby Tuesday, TGI Friday's, and Waffle House.
+As part of the segment, the producers examined the health inspection records for 100 restaurants over 15 months and totaled all of the critical violations that could result in adverse effects on the customers' health.
 Denny's had the fewest violations, averaging fewer than one violation per restaurant.
 Denny's attributes this relative success to its adherence to the principles of Hazard Analysis and Critical Control Points.

 Animal welfare efforts

-Denny's works with the Humane Society of the United States to address animal welfare issues.

-In 2008, Denny's began switching to cage-free eggs.
+By 2026, Denny's is seeking to switch to 100% cage-free eggs.

-In 2012, the company announced that it will work with its suppliers to move away from the practice of keeping pigs in gestation crates.
+The Humane Society of the United States is a shareholder in Denny’s and has tried to make Denny's treat animals, primarily pigs, better and remove them from gestation crates.
+However, the company removed its initial commitment and is now facing a public awareness campaign.
+In 2024, the Humane Society of the United States filed a shareholder proposal requesting that the company reinstate its deadline to eliminate gestation crates from its supply chain.
+Despite Denny's prior animal welfare commitments, this proposal was denied and no further time-bound targets have been set.

 Controversies

 Discrimination

-Denny's has been involved in a series of discrimination lawsuits involving food servers denying or providing inferior service to racial minorities, especially black customers.
+Denny's has been involved in discrimination lawsuits involving food servers denying or providing inferior service to racial minorities, especially black customers.